-I have an MA in Philosophy from Ryerson University (Toronto, ON).
-My Master’s Major Research Paper proposed an intersubjective conception of pain experiences on the basis of Merleau-Ponty’s phenomenological philosophy of embodiment.
+I have an MA in Philosophy from Toronto Metropolitan University (Toronto, ON), for which my Master’s Major Research Paper proposed an intersubjective conception of pain experiences on the basis of Merleau-Ponty’s phenomenological philosophy of embodiment.
 I received my BA (Honours) in Contemporary Studies & History from the University of King’s College (Halifax, NS).

 My CV can be found here.

-When I’m not reading & writing, I can usually be found cooking, hiking, translating, making overly aspirational to-do lists, and designing posters for philosophy events.
-I recently tried my hands at a painting class; it was humbling.
+When I’m not reading & writing, I can usually be found cooking, sewing, or making overly aspirational to-do lists.
+I have also designed posters for philosophy events, and I recently attempted a carpentry project (it was humbling).